corypeacock/surfs_up/README.md

 The first additional inquiry that would prove valuable would be an analysis of precipitation.
 Rain could cause challenges to the stream of business.
 The following image from an analysis of the precipation indicates that this should not be a problem.
-Approximately 75% of the day in the previous year, from Aug 2017, had less than 0.13 inches of precipitation.
+Approximately 75% of the days in the previous year, from Aug 2017, had less than 0.13 inches of precipitation.

 ![rainfall](images/precipitation.png)